suomitek/suomitek-appboard/cmd/tiller-proxy/README.md

 With that information the proxy will resolve the complete manifest of the application.
 Then it will gather the different API groups that are included in the manifest to validate that the user identified by the bearer token can perform the requested action.

-This is an example diagram of the communication between Kubeapps (the dashboard), the proxy, Tiller and the K8s API for deploying an application "foo" that is composed of a `Deployment` and a `Service`:
+This is an example diagram of the communication between Suomitek-appboard (the dashboard), the proxy, Tiller and the K8s API for deploying an application "foo" that is composed of a `Deployment` and a `Service`:

 ![diagram](diagram.png)